Back up a Configuration Manager site

 Create a new protection group in DPM for the site database computer.
 On the Select Group Members page of the Create New Protection Group Wizard, you select the SMS Writer service from the data source list.
 Then select the site database as an appropriate member.
 For more information about using DPM, see the Data Protection Manager documentation library.

-Configuration Manager doesn't support DPM backup for a SQL Server cluster that uses a named instance.
-It does support DPM backup on a SQL Server cluster that uses the default instance of SQL Server.
+Configuration Manager doesn't support DPM backup for a SQL Server Always On failover cluster instance that uses a named instance.
+It does support DPM backup on a failover cluster instance that uses the default instance of SQL Server.

 After you restore the site database, follow the steps in setup to recover the site.
 To use the site database that you backed up with Data Protection Manager, select the recovery option to Use a site database that has been manually recovered.